JS-Bok/Clustered-hidden-Markov-models/code/README.md

   Implements an EM algorithm for Oracle Estimation (OE) of a stationary Hidden Markov Model (HMM).
   - `EM_Oracle_Sim{i}_A{j}`: Oracle estimation function for Simulation `{i}`, using the `{j}`-th transition matrix.

 #### 2-4.
-EM Algorithm for MLE and OE of FHMM
+EM Algorithm for OE of FHMM
 - **File:** `EM_FHMM.R`
 - **Description:**
-  Implements an EM algorithm for both the MLE and OE of an FHMM.
+  Implements an EM algorithm for the OE of an FHMM.
   - `fhmm`: Function for OE of FHMM.

 ---